vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Can I use Vipps with Klarna Checkout?

+Yes.
 Klarna Checkout (KCO) supports Vipps as an External Payment Method if you have agreement with Klarna for this.
 This requires a full integration with the Vipps eCom API.

 Also follow Klarna's process to get the External Payment Method activated for